On the legality of IAB consent banners

 For example, the Litigation Chamber notes that purposes 8 (“Measure content performance”) and 9 (“Apply market research to generate audience insights”) provide little or no indication on the scope of the processing, the nature of the personal data processed, or the duration of retention of the personal data collected until the user withdraws their consent.
 (433)

-To which Sirdata indicates that it has already responded, notably through the grouping of these 2 purposes under the heading “Audience measurement”:
+To which Sirdata indicates that it has already responded, in particular by grouping these two purposes under the heading “Audience measurement”:

-Sirdata specifies on its blog :
+Sirdata specifies on its blog:

 To allow informed consent, at the second level the “purposes” of the TCF are grouped under “cap” purposes defined by the CNIL in its tracker recommendation of September 17, 2021, such as “targeted advertising” or “audience measurement”.